VoltRipper verdict

 What's the best Talaria alternative?

-For most riders, the Sur-Ron Light Bee X — it's the class benchmark with the deepest aftermarket, best resale, and biggest community, for about $1,300 more than a Talaria Sting.
+For most riders, the Sur-Ron Light Bee X — it's the class benchmark with the deepest aftermarket, the widest pool of used buyers, and biggest community, for about $1,300 more than a Talaria Sting.
 If you want more power per dollar, the Altis Sigma or Apollo RFN Ares; for dealer support and a warranty, the Segway Xaber 300; for the cheapest way in, the Heybike Villain.
 The right alternative depends on which Talaria trait you want to beat.

 Is Sur-Ron or Talaria better?

 It depends what you value.
 Talaria gives you very similar performance for less money — it's the value pick.
-Sur-Ron costs more but has the deepest aftermarket, the strongest resale, and the biggest owner community in the class.
+Sur-Ron costs more but has the deepest aftermarket, the widest pool of used buyers, and the biggest owner community in the class.
 If specs-per-dollar matter most, Talaria; if long-term support and resale matter most, Sur-Ron.
 See our full Sur-Ron vs Talaria breakdown.

 What bikes are similar to a Talaria?